 Adverb that denotes similarity to the expression “such as”.
 An example of this would be: “Accept things or they arrive.”

-The term “Tal Cual” is used to refer to one thing being identical to the other, that is, that it has not undergone any kind of change.
-However, the most effective way to understand its meaning is through the examples, so let’s review some of them.
+It is used to refer to the fact that one thing is identical to the other, that is, that it has not undergone any type of change.
+For example: Bianca, you have to do the job or you did it the other day.

-Likewise, “Tal Cual” is titled the fourth album by Argentine singer-songwriter Diego Torres, released in 1999.
-The fifth song of the same is titled “Tal Cual es”, said the album had an excellent acceptance by its fanatic and sold 500 thousand copies.
+Likewise, “Tal cual” is titled the fourth album by Argentine singer-songwriter Diego Torres, released in 1999.
+The fifth song of the same is titled “Tal cual es”, said album had an excellent acceptance by his fans reaching 500 thousand copies.